 The City’s Water Meter Upgrade Project is a step toward a more modernized water metering system that will help us all as a community to better manage our water resources.
 The upgrades will include exchanging the current water meters for new meters with Advanced Metering Infrastructure (AMI).
 AMI uses a low-powered communication device that’s added to your new water meter to transmit hourly water usage information over a secure network approximately four times per day.
-The Water Meter Upgrade Project is anticipated to begin in late 2017/early 2018.
+The Water Meter Upgrade Project is anticipated to begin in early 2018.

 Access to your water usage information.
 After your new AMI meter is installed, you have the option to register for the City’s new online water use portal, AquaHawk, to find out your water usage on a daily and hourly basis.